pav6778/liri-node-app/README.md

 # liri-node-app
-Search for songs
+Search for songs:

 ![Image of liri-app](images/spotifythis.gif)

-Search for concerts
+Search for concerts:

 ![Image of liri-app](images/concertthis.gif)

-Search for movies
+Search for movies:

 ![Image of liri-app](images/moviethis.gif)